-Once your pet has been seen by an Emergency Veterinarian, diagnostic and treatment options will be discussed with you, which may include outpatient services or ICU hospitalization, depending on the situation.
+Once an Emergency Veterinarian has seen your pet, diagnostic and treatment options will be discussed with you, which may include outpatient services or ICU hospitalization, depending on the situation.
 Following discharge, we will provide your regular veterinarian with your pet’s complete medical record to keep with the office files.

 We understand the importance of providing regular updates about pets that are hospitalized with VESH.
 To coordinate communications between our medical team and your family, we request that you please assign one person to act as the primary contact who will inform all other family members about your pet’s status.
 Working with your designated contact person, we will provide the following:

-One of our client liaisons will call between 8:30 and 9:00am with a status report, and to take any questions you may have for your conversation with the doctor at mid-day.
+Morning Update - One of our client liaisons will call between 8:30–9:00 am with a status report and to take any questions you may have for your conversation with the doctor at mid-day.
 Please understand that our doctors will not be able to speak with you at this time.

-The veterinarian will call between 11:00 AM and 2:00 PM to provide a detailed update and respond to questions.
+Mid-Day Update - The veterinarian will call between 11:00 am-2:00 pm to provide a detailed update and respond to questions.
 If your pet is well enough to go home, the doctor will schedule a discharge time for pickup.

-Your designated contact may call the hospital to speak with an ICU technician about your pet’s status between 8:00 and 10:00pm.
+Evening Update - Your designated contact may call the hospital to speak with an ICU technician about your pet’s status between 8:00-10:00 pm.

 During hospitalization, you may visit your pet once per day.
 Please call 413-665-4911 to make advance arrangements.

-- A pet that is unable to be moved or has been quarantined can be visited in the Intensive Care Unit (ICU) or Isolation Ward.
+-A pet that cannot be moved or has been quarantined can be visited in the Intensive Care Unit (ICU) or Isolation Ward.

-- Critical patients may have visitors more than once a day with prior doctor approval only.
-If the ICU becomes busy, your visit may be cut short in order for us to properly care for other patients.
+-Critical patients may have visitors more than once a day with prior doctor approval only.
+If the ICU becomes busy, your visit may be cut short in order for us to care for other patients properly.
 We ask for your understanding and cooperation in advance should this occur.

-- In addition to giving lots of pats and love, we encourage you to feed your pet if food is allowed, and to walk him or her outside when possible.
+-In addition to giving lots of pats and love, we encourage you to feed your pet if food is allowed and to walk them outside when possible.
 Feel free to bring a favorite toy to play with your pet.

 We realize that treatment for animal emergencies and serious illnesses often represent unexpected expenses for your family’s budget.
 That’s why we are committed to providing cost-effective care with a variety of payment options.

-Once your pet’s condition has been assessed by an emergency veterinarian or specialist, medical care treatment options with their associated costs will be discussed with you.
-To keep our costs as low as possible, all services must be paid for at the time they are provided.
+Once an emergency veterinarian or specialist has assessed your pet’s condition, medical care treatment options with their associated costs will be discussed with you.
+At VESH, we try to keep our prices as low as possible for our customers, and to do this, all services must be paid for at the time they are provided.

-To help you manage costs, we offer as many payment options as possible, including: cash, money orders, checks, VISA, MasterCard, American Express, and Discover.
-While VESH is not able to arrange billing or payment plans, CareCredit may be a financing option for those who qualify.
+To help you manage costs, we offer as many payment options as possible, including cash, money orders, checks, VISA, MasterCard, American Express, and Discover.
+While VESH cannot arrange billing or payment plans, CareCredit and Scratchpay may be financing options for those who qualify.

-CareCredit is a service of Synchrony Financial, which offers a flexible payment program specifically designed for veterinary and healthcare expenses.
-CareCredit can not only be used to pay for your pet’s care at VESH, but also at many other participating veterinary and healthcare practices.
+CareCredit is a Synchrony Financial service, which offers a flexible payment program specifically designed for veterinary and healthcare expenses.
+CareCredit can not only be used to pay for your pet’s care at VESH but also at many other participating veterinary and healthcare practices.